p-laranjinha/userscripts/Royal Road Download Button/README.md

 The .html files contain styling to emulate Royal Road's default dark mode (with font size 16 due to personal preference), and working previous/next chapter buttons on desktop using the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme).

+If you want the file names to use incremental numbers as the prefix, the last version that did this is [v4.8](https://greasyfork.org/en/scripts/466670-royal-road-download-button?version=1367939).

 Tags: Royal Road, RoyalRoad, RR, Web Novel, royalroad.com

 ---